buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcMonthInYearNumber.md

 # IfcMonthInYearNumber

-_IfcMonthInYearNumber_ is an integer that defines the position of the specified month in a year.
+_IfcMonthInYearNumber_ is an integer that defines the position of the specified month in a year.<!-- end of definition -->

 Calendar month numbers map to calendar month names as follows: